By Nazar Tymoshyk, SoftServe

 Let's examine the crux of intrusion detection and the latest techniques emerging in the information security world.

 To cut a long story short, the main task of intrusion detection is to track the slightest signs of malicious activity and keep record of it.
 Intrusion detection is not aimed at preventing suspicious traffic; rather it monitors a system under protection and logs invasion attempts.

 Intrusion Detection System vs. Intrusion Prevention System

 IDS is a passive system meant to keep track of a system's traffic and log it for further reporting.
 By its nature, IDS is looking for a "green light" in the traffic flow.
-IPS works one step ahead and takes the bull by the horns by sending an alert and preventing the attempt of intrusion.
+Intrusion prevention systems work one step ahead and takes the bull by the horns by sending an alert and preventing the attempt of intrusion.
 As opposed to IDS, it waits for the red signal and may drop the traffic if a malicious act is detected.

 Monitoring the activity of a system is mostly conducted through either anomaly-based IDS or signature-based IDS.
 Having proven its efficiency over time, the signature-based approach is considered to be a more advanced and better developed detection system since the anomaly-based IDC has a range of drawbacks: